First-principles characterization of native defects and oxygen impurities in GaAs: Results and discussion

 \subsection{Oxygen impurities}

 Figure \ref{fig;oxygen} shows the formation energies of O-related defects in GaAs.
 O$_{\rm As}$ is electronically stable as O$_{\rm As}^+$, O$_{\rm As}^0$, and O$_{\rm As}^-$ but O$_{\rm As}^0$ is energetically metastable; the $(+/-)$, $(+/0)$, and $(0/-)$ levels are degenerate in energy; see also Table~\ref{tab;defectlevel}.
-The substitutional O atom is significantly off-center and forms approximately an OGa$_3$ trigonal planar (but stays slightly above the Ga triangle plane) with the O--Ga distance of 2.01 {\AA} (in O$_{\rm As}^+$), 2.00 {\AA} (O$_{\rm As}^0$), or 1.94--2.03 {\AA} (O$_{\rm As}^-$); see Fig.~A1(e) in Appendix A. O$_{\rm As}$ can thus be referred to as being quasi-substitutional.
+The substitutional O atom is significantly off-center and forms approximately an OGa$_3$ trigonal planar (but stays slightly above the Ga triangle plane) with the O--Ga distance of about 2 {\AA}; see Fig.~\ref{fig;struct} in Appendix A. O$_{\rm As}$ can thus be referred to as being quasi-substitutional.

-Oxygen can also be incorporated into the GaAs host at interstitial sites.
-In the O$_{i,{\rm brid}}$ configuration, the interstitial atom bridges one Ga and one As and forms a puckered bond-center Ga--O--As defect; see Fig.~A1(f) in Appendix A. It pushes the two host atoms slightly off-center; the O--Ga and O--As distances are 1.83 {\AA} and 1.75 {\AA}, respectively.
-In the O$_{i,{\rm tet}}$ configuration, the oxygen is tetrahedrally coordinated with Ga; the O--Ga distance is 2.05 {\AA} in O$_{i,{\rm tet}}^{2-}$; Fig.~A1(g) in Appendix A.
+Oxygen can also be incorporated into GaAs at interstitial sites.
+In the O$_{i,{\rm brid}}$ configuration, the interstitial atom bridges one Ga and one As and forms a puckered bond-center Ga--O--As defect.
+It pushes the two host atoms slightly off-center; the O--Ga and O--As distances are 1.83 {\AA} and 1.75 {\AA}, respectively.
+In the O$_{i,{\rm tet}}$ configuration, the oxygen is tetrahedrally coordinated with Ga; the O--Ga distance is 2.05 {\AA} in O$_{i,{\rm tet}}^{2-}$; see Fig.~\ref{fig;struct}.